SamsonUba/ELK-PROJECT/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly # functional and available, in addition to restricting traffic to the network.
+Load balancing ensures that the application will be highly (functional) and (available), in addition to restricting (traffic) to the network.

 : What aspect of security do load balancers protect?

-  Load balancers add resiliency by rerouting live traffic from one server to another if a server falls prey to a DDos attack or otherwise become unavailable.
+ # Load balancers add resiliency by rerouting live traffic from one server to another if a server falls prey to a DDos attack or otherwise become unavailable.

  What is the advantage of a jump box?

-  A Jump Box Provisioner is also important as it prevents Azure VMs from being exposed via a public IP Address.
+#  A Jump Box Provisioner is also important as it prevents Azure VMs from being exposed via a public IP Address.
 This allows us to do monitoring and logging on a single box.
 We can also restrict the IP addresses able to communicate with the Jump Box as we've done here.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system systemlogs.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the (network) and (system logs).

 What does Filebeat watch for?
-  Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+ # Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.

 What does Metricbeat record?
-  Metricbeats takes the metrics and statistics that it collects and ship them to the output that you specify, such as Elastic or Logstash.
+#  Metricbeats takes the metrics and statistics that it collects and ship them to the output that you specify, such as Elastic or Logstash.

 The configuration details of each machine may be found below.